-TVA's public and agency involvement includes publication of a notice of availability posted on TVA's website (http://tva.com/nepa) and a 45-day public review of the Draft EA.
-The availability of the Draft EA was announced in newspapers that serve the Anderson County, Tennessee, area.
-The Draft EA was also posted on TVA's website.
-TVA's agency involvement includes circulation of the Draft EA to local, state, and federal agencies and federally recognized tribes, as part of the review.
+The Draft EA was released for a 60-day public comment period on December 4, 2022, and was posted on TVA's website (http://tva.com/nepa).
+Comments on the Draft EA were accepted through February 2, 2023.
+To solicit public input, the availability of the Draft EA was announced in newspapers that serve the Anderson County, Tennessee, area.
+A news release was also issued to the media.
+TVA's agency involvement included notification of the Draft EA to local, state, and federal agencies and federally recognized tribes, as part of the review.